YunfeiMaSophie/Logistic-Regression-with-a-Neural-Network-mindset/README.md

     - Initializing parameters
     - Calculating the cost function and its gradient
     - Using an optimization algorithm (gradient descent)
-- Gather all three functions above into a main model function, in the right order.
+- Gathered all three functions above into a main model function, in the right order.